sletz/cmajor/README.md

 Coding convention have to be known when using Faust code in a Cmajor program:

-- each Faust DSP file will be compiled as a `processor`, which name will be the DSP filename itself.
+- each Faust DSP file will be compiled as a `processor` inside the `namespace faust {...}`, which name will be the DSP filename itself.
 So a `foo.dsp` file will be compiled as `processor foo {...}` block of code.
 - labels used in button, sliders, nentries... will be compiled as input events, to be used in the graph.
 So a `hslider("freq", 200, 200, 1000, 0.1)` will be converted as a `event freq ....` line of Cmajor code.
 - audio inputs/outputs in the Faust processor are generated as `input0/input1...inputN` and `output0/output1...outputN`.